la2050/archive/_projects/2016/emx-la-noho-artwalk-a-platform-for-educating-engaging-the-community-through-electronic-music.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  EMX is looking to expand their current platform throughout Los Angeles County, which showcases undiscovered local electronic music artists.
+EMX artists will enhance their communities by active involvement in the NoHo ArtWalk, after-school DJ programs for kids, after-school Producer programs for teens/adults, and the Electronic Music Alliance’s Play it FWD program.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Jobs per capita","Measures of cultural and global economic influence (“soft